Rustam64/SmartMobility/Client Libraries/README.md

 8. Source the setup files to set up the ROS 2 environment.

 9. Create a ROS 2 node that loads and uses the Square and Triangle plugins.

-These READMEs provide step-by-step instructions for each chapter, helping users understand and follow your code effectively.